 Following these good habits will go a long way towards protecting your teeth against decay and erosion from the sugar and acid in soda.
 Still, don’t forget that your dentist is also an important part of the equation.
 Keep scheduling those visits every six months!

 Thank you for always being our valued patients!

-Top image by Flickr user Gordon used under Creative Commons Attribution-Sharealike 4.0 license.
+Top image used under CC0 Public Domain license.
 Image cropped and modified from original.